EMarc2023/zero-shot-rag-llm/README.md

 - **Model performance metrics**: Planned improvements to include standard evaluation metrics like BLEU and F1 scores for better benchmarking.
 - **Optimisation**: Ongoing efforts to fine-tune the model and perform performance benchmarking to improve both retrieval accuracy and content generation quality.
 - **Frontend UI**: Development of a React.js-based frontend to provide a user-friendly interface, enabling easy interaction with the system and visualisation of retrieved documents and generated summaries.
 This will complete the full-stack experience, from backend API to frontend deployment.
+- **LLM and transformers persistence**: While the Docker image builds and runs the chatbot successfully, on each container startup, the required LLM and other transformers are downloaded.
+This adds to the startup times and dependence on the internet to run this software.
+For future work, persistent storage for the LLM and transformers should be mounted using Docker volumes (or a similar mechanism) to improve startup time and resource efficiency for larger-scale production deployments.
+Furthermore, by storing the LLM and transformers in a mounted volume will allow one to swap LLMs more easily, thereby facilitating integration of more advanced LLMs.

 ## Access & Execution
 ### Dockerisation